Mónica Feria Tinta: Education and career

-Feria-Tinta studied international law at the London School of Economics receiving her LL.M with merit in 1996.
-She received further training at the Institut International des Droits de l'Homme in Strasbourg (1997) and at the Institute of Human Rights of the Abo Academy in Turko (Finland) under the sponsorship of the European Commission and the Finnish Ministry of Foreign Affairs in 2001.
+Feria-Tinta studied international law at the London School of Economics receiving her LL.M. with merit in 1996.
+She received further training at the Institut International des Droits de l'Homme in Strasbourg (1997) and at the Institute of Human Rights of the Åbo Akademi University in Turku (Finland) under the sponsorship of the European Commission and the Finnish Ministry of Foreign Affairs in 2001.
 In 2000 she was among the 24 lawyers selected worldwide to be trained by members of the International Law Commission in all areas of General International Law, taking part in the thirty-sixth session of the International Law Seminar in Geneva, pursuant to General Assembly resolution 54/111, under a United Nations Fellowship.
 Her areas of expertise include international dispute settlement, immunities, consular law, diplomatic protection, treaty law, recognition of state and governments under international law, self-determination under international law, boundary delimitation, law of the sea, territory, investment law, transboundary harm, environmental law, human rights, use of force, laws of war, State Responsibility (inter alia State Responsibility for crimes against humanity, genocide, extrajudicial executions and torture); command responsibility for gross human rights violations; victim rights under international law.

-After teaching Public International Law at the London School of Economics as a Teaching Assistant to Sir Christopher Greenwood (then Professor at LSE), Feria-Tinta spent a year as a Visiting Research Fellow at the Lauterpacht Centre for International Law, University of Cambridge, at the time under the Directorship of former Whewell Professor of International Law, James Crawford.
+After teaching public international law at the London School of Economics as a teaching assistant to Sir Christopher Greenwood (then professor at LSE), Feria-Tinta spent a year as a visiting research fellow at the Lauterpacht Centre for International Law, University of Cambridge, at the time under the directorship of former Whewell Professor of International Law, James Crawford.

-As a practising lawyer Monica Feria-Tinta has advised States, state-owned entities, non self-governing peoples, governments in exile, corporate bodies, international organisations, non-governmental organisations, indigenous peoples, and individuals, in the area of public international law.
+As a practising lawyer Monica Feria-Tinta has advised states, state-owned entities, non self-governing peoples, governments in exile, corporate bodies, international organisations, non-governmental organisations, indigenous peoples, and individuals, in the area of public international law.
 She started her practising career working for international tribunals; first at the International Criminal Tribunal for the former Yugoslavia and a year later, at the International Court of Justice, gaining experience in the adjudication of complex international litigation both entailing individual international criminal responsibility and State responsibility.
 She acted as legal advisor for a State Delegation taking part in the negotiations of the Rome Statute, at the Diplomatic Conference of Plenipotentiaries on the Establishment of an International Criminal Court in Rome.
-During 2018-2019 she served as Assistant Legal Adviser to the Foreign & Commonwealth Office.
+During 2018–2019 she served as assistant legal adviser to the Foreign & Commonwealth Office.